 - ‘As it looks wet so it will look dry’ - if it is webbed wet, it will be webbed dry - if the clumps are small wet, the clumps will be small dry - if the ends of the curls are split apart while wet, they be split apart when dry.

 - Water brings strands together - don’t underestimate the power of water during your styling process, whether it is a little or a lot, it is your preference, but water is the key.

 - You are aiming to create a ‘cast’ around the curls with your styling product, usually a gel, or base styling product and topper styling product.

 - Layering styling product can sometimes help if you’re wanting excellent definition and multiple day hold, but this result is also very dependent on your texture structure and strength of your texture.

 - If your hair is easily weighed down with weight from water you can encourage your curl formation again by gentle scrunching and add clips at the scalp to get some root lift and height.

-- Air-dry, diffuse or use a hooded dryer on low to medium heat.
+- Air-dry, diffuse or use a hooded dryer on medium heat.

 - Once fully dry, scrunch out the crunch from the cast (SOTC), to the level that you wish to begin breaking the hold of the product.
 Or let life over the next few hours to days break that cast for you.